 All Read operations are initiated by the Master transmitting a Start condition, a device type identifier of '1010' or '1011', three software device address bits (E2, E1, E0) that match corresponding hard-wired address pins (E2, E1, E0), and the R/W select bit with Logic 1 state.
-In the following clock cycle, the TD24C256-R1 should respond with an ACK.
+In the following clock cycle, the TD24C256-H should respond with an ACK.
 The subsequent protocol depends on the type of Read operation desired.
-There are three Read operations for memory array: Current Address Read, Random Address Read, and Sequential Read with the device type identifier of '1010'; four Read operations for Identification Page, SWP register and Unique ID: Read Identification Page, Read Lock Status, Read SWP Register and Read Unique ID with the device type identifier of '1011'.
+There are three Read operations for memory array: Current Address Read, Random Address Read, and Sequential Read with the device type identifier of '1010'; three Read operations for Identification Page and Unique ID: Read Identification Page, Read the Lock Status, and Read Unique ID with the device type identifier of '1011'.
 Read operations are performed independently of the state of the WP pin connection.